 In the text format, most symbols will be placed immediately before or after their corresponding notes on the lines.

 On their more modern counterparts, the extra space and possibilities allow for a better presentation of these instructions.
-In this section you will be able to observe several examples in different formats.
+In this section, you will be able to observe several examples in different formats.

 Symbols – Upstrokes and Downstrokes

-Obeying a certain picking pattern might make a big difference in your ability to play something or in making it sound right.
+Following a certain picking pattern might make a big difference in your ability to play something or in making it sound right.
 For this, there are upstroke and downstroke symbols in many tabs.